katiefotion/POST2/readme.rst

 4.  if you wish to use intellij instead of netbeans, install git for windows: https://git-for-windows.github.io/

-5. Install netbeans or intellij
+5. Install netbeans or intellij - ensure PHP language plug-in/support is installed

 6.  clone the repo:  https://netbeans.org/kb/docs/ide/git.html#clone or https://www.jetbrains.com/help/idea/2016.3/cloning-a-repository-from-github.html